 Figure 9-2 summarizes radiological performance scores in the ERA, MAPEP, and ELAP programs.
-GEL, TA, and ARS had average overall satisfactory scores of 98, 93, and 93 percent, respectively.
+GEL, TA, and ARS had average overall satisfactory scores of 97, 92, and 100 percent, respectively.
 Additional details about the radiological assessments are discussed in Section 9.6.1.1.

-Figure 9-3 summarizes the nonradiological performance results of three of the four participating laboratories (GEL, H2M, and TA) in the ERA, RTC, MAPEP, and ELAP tests.
-For nonradiological tests, the average overall satisfactory results were 99 percent for all three laboratories.
+Figure 9-3 summarizes the nonradiological performance results of three of the four participating laboratories (GEL, H2M, and TA) in the ERA, RTC, MAPEP, Phenova, and ELAP tests.
+For nonradiological tests, the average overall satisfactory results ranged from 95 to 98 percent for the three laboratories.
 Since the fourth laboratory, Caltest, only analyzed mercury samples, its passing proficiency results were not graphed.
 Additional details on nonradiological evaluations are discussed in Section 9.6.1.2.